saraozn/tp/docs/UserGuide.md

 **Q**: Help!
 I can’t seem to get a command to work…<br>
 **A**: Refer to the features section of our guide for command information and syntax.
 Make sure that you have supplied all necessary inputs for the command and specified the flags in a correct manner.

+**Q**: I deleted my data file!
+Is there any way to recover the data that I lost?<br>
+**A**: Try looking in your computer’s trash bin on macOS or recycle bin on Windows for the files that were deleted.
+If the files can’t be found, then we apologise, but there is currently no way for you to retrieve lost data. 🙁

 --------------------------------------------------------------------------------------------------------------------

 ## Known issues